 What the Lord is Saying:

-Preface - It is 2 days before the Passover and Jesus is headed to the cross.
+Preface - It is 2 days before the Passover as Jesus is headed to the cross.
 The religious leaders are out to get him but with the Passover many will be in town so they wonder if this is the right time.
 Jesus is in Bethany and visiting Simon the Leper's house and someone in the house (Mary) breaks open a bottle of perfume and pours it on Jesus' head, signifying an anointing.
-She was most likely led by the Holy Spirit and Jesus remarks that this act was significant.
-Judas thought the money could be spent on the poor.
+Jesus remarks that this act was significant.

-In the Gospel of John, at this point, Judas is already on the scene because he was the one that questioned the use of the perfume that Mary had poured on Jesus.
+In the Gospel of John, at this point, Judas is already on the scene and it states he was the one that questioned the use of the perfume that Mary had poured on Jesus, though the text does not attribute it to him in the book of Mark.
 Judas had remarked that the money could have been better served by selling it and giving it to the poor.
 But, Mark did not attribute those words to Judas.
-Perhaps Peter didn't remember it was he or perhaps at the time Peter did not think it was important, but at this moment Judas is know to have left the twelve in order to betray Jesus.
+Perhaps Peter (who Mark bases his book on) didn't remember it was Judas or perhaps at the time Peter did not think it was important.
+At this time Judas is known to have left the twelve in order to betray Jesus.

 Judges 17:6 remarks that people without a king, without a leader directing them, these people did what was right in his own eyes.
 Paul says in Romans 1:21 that people began to turn away from God and started to not give thanks and in the process became futile in their own thinking.
 The human condition is interesting.
-How we often do things for our own best interests and then not for the benefit of others.
-We have many scriptures that have to remind us to trust in God and thank God or people and Jesus even said we must live for others, but still we have faith in God.
-It's an interesting phenomenon.
+Often, we do things for our own best interests and not for the benefit of others.
+We have many scriptures that have to remind us to trust in God and thank God or people and Jesus even said we must live for others.
+We have to be reminded continually to not do right in our own eyes.

 They (the priests) were glad when they heard this, and promised to give him money.
 And he began seeking how to betray Him at an opportune time.
-Judas wanted money.
-His desire for money was greater than His love for God or the things of God.
-Perhaps he felt like his partially noble act of giving to the poor justified this behavior.
-And yet while he is himself responsible for his actions his actions ultimately were part of the plan of God for Jesus to be arrested, scourged, beaten and die.
+So we have the priests that were happy to hear about the betrayal.
+Most scholars state that Judas had already left the area.
+But the verse also mentions that Judas was planning when he would betray Him further, at the right time.
+This betrayal is interesting.
+While Judas is himself responsible for his actions—his actions ultimately were part of the plan of God for Jesus to be arrested, scourged, beaten and die.
 That's the puzzling dichotomy at times for me - man chooses, but God uses man's choice to accomplish His purpose.
 I read that and understand those pieces but still don't comprehend why it is that way.
-Perhaps I think it is that God creates, man departs from God, their are consequences and while God knows the events that will occur and knew that things would end up in His son dying on the cross, it was more of a coincidence that it all worked out in this way.
+Perhaps I think it is that God creates, man departs from God, their are consequences, and while God knows the events that will occur and knew that things would end up in His son dying on the cross, it was more of a coincidence that it all worked out in this way.
 I mean, if there was no Judas it would have happened but maybe another way?
 I'm not sure.

 Granted, in this instance Judas is responsible.
 John Calvin writes, "Judas was inflamed with the desire to steal; long practice had hardened him in wickedness, and now when he meets with no other prey, he does not scruple to betray basely to death the son of God, the Author of Life, and, though restrained by a holy admonition, rushes violently forward."